tomas-fryza/vhdl-course/labs/08-traffic_lights/assignment.md

     end process p_traffic_fsm;
 ```

-3. Screenshot with simulated time waveforms; always display all inputs and outputs (inputs first).
-The full functionality of the entity must be verified:
+3. Screenshot with simulated time waveforms.
+The full functionality of the entity must be verified.
+Always display all inputs and outputs (display the inputs at the top of the image, the outputs below them) at the appropriate time scale!

    ![your figure]()

 ### Smart controller